ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 By specifying another subnet as a second argument, if the second subnet includes the first, you can determine the rank of the first subnet in the second ::

-    # The rank of the IP in the subnet (the important is the 36870nth /32 of the subnet)
+    # The rank of the IP in the subnet (the IP is the 36870nth /32 of the subnet)
     # {{ address | ipsubnet(subnet) }}
     36870